advocacy action center

 RAIL License

 In Texas, all service and maintenance of electrical equipment for swimming pools and spas require an electrical license.
-A Residential Appliance Installer License (RAIL) is required by the Texas Department of Licensing & Regulation (TDLR) to perform electrical work that is limited to residential appliance installation, including residential pool-related electrical installation and maintenance.
-The installer license took effect March 1, 2008 and for pool and spa service professionals, this is the license one must obtain in order to perform swimming pool and spa service work that includes replacing pumps, underwater lights, motors and heaters.
+Unless someone is a Master Electrician or working under the license and direct supervision of the Master Electrician, a Residential Appliance Installer License (RAIL) is required by the Texas Department of Licensing & Regulation (TDLR) to perform electrical work that is limited to residential appliance installation, including residential pool-related electrical installation and maintenance.
+The installer license took effect March 1, 2008, and for pool and spa service professionals, this is the license one must obtain in order to perform swimming pool and spa service work that includes replacing pumps, underwater lights, motors and heaters.
 TDLR enforces this licensure requirement and fines can and do occur for those who are not properly licensed.

 If you are already RAIL licensed, please remember that you are required to know the changes to the new edition of the NEC and how the changes affect your work.
-One Item that is in the 2020 NEC and the 2018 ISPSC is that all repairs should be brought up to the code that is in effect when the repair is made.
+One item that is in the 2020 NEC and the 2018 ISPSC is that all repairs should be brought up to the code that is in effect when the repair is made.
 Example: Whenever a pump or motor is replaced, it should be connected to a circuit that is protected by a GFCI.
-It is recommended that if you are doing a pump replacement, please include in your estimate and please install a GFCI for that pump, when it is replaced.
-With the RAIL license, one is able to replace a breaker with a GFCI breaker- as long as it is not in the main breaker panel.
-GFCIs are required for pumps, 120v underwater lights and heaters.
+It is recommended that if you are doing a pump replacement, please include the GFCI in your estimate; it is required that the pump or other repaired or replaced equipment be installed only on a CFCI circuit.
+With the RAIL license, one is able to replace a breaker with a GFCI breaker – as long as it is not in the main breaker panel.
+GFCIs are required for pumps, 120v underwater lights, and heaters.

 • January 8, 2019 TDLR Guidance on Residential Appliance Installers Authorized Scope of Work and Service – Pool-Related Electrical Devices